 - Ways of providing more humane, equitable, environmentally sensitive, and efficient settlements and to lead change for better urban futures.

 The major trains undergraduates for a variety of future careers and fields of graduate study that are related to urban studies and planning.
-These include practice-oriented fields such as urban planning, law, non-profit management, and public policy as well as research oriented fields such as geography, sociology, and anthropology.
+These include practice-oriented fields such as urban planning, law, nonprofit management, and public policy as well as research-oriented fields such as geography, sociology, and anthropology.
 Above all, the intent of the major is to produce urban citizens and global leaders.
-Currently, there are over 50 students enrolled in the urban studies major.